Final Termination Notice

 If your electric service is disconnected, it can be reconnected within 24 hours if:

-- The Public Service Commission directs the BPU to reconnect service, or;
+- The Public Service Commission directs the BPU to reconnect service

 In accordance with Public Service Commission rules, the BPU will continue electric heat related service if a person's health or safety is threatened by the lack of heat.
-The utility will also refer health or safety problems to the Department of Social Services.
+The utility will also refer health or safety problems to the Department of Health and Human Services (DHHS).
 In the following hardship cases, the BPU will NOT turn off service.

 If you or a family member is ill, has a medical condition or uses a life support device, the BPU can help you.
 If you file a medical certificate from your doctor with the utility, the BPU will continue your service for 30 days.
 The BPU will tell you how the certificate can be renewed.